wbsoul/SwitchBotLockManager/README.md

 # SwitchBotLockManager
 AppDaemon app to integrate SwitchBot Smart Lock into Home Assistant.
 For this to work, you need to enable Cloud Services for the lock after connecting a SwitchBot Hub-mini in your network.

+I'm not a coder, nor I had ever used python.
+I just wanted to integrate this Lock to my HA with the least ammount of efforts and time, while sharing it with the public.

+Please forgive my inefficiant code :)

  1. Installl AppDaemon Addon on Home assistant
  2. Create a long-lived Access Token on HA, then add it in the **secrets.yaml** as: ***appdaemon_token***
  3. to Get the ***switchbot_api_token*** and ***switchbot_api_secret***, follow the instructions in: https://github.com/OpenWonderLabs/SwitchBotAPI#getting-started